 What about those “weak muscles” ?

 Answer – The action of walking – or just sitting up is a huge body weight exercise that you do for hours each day – your muscles will respond to this.
 If the vertebrae are in a train-wreck scoliosis situation then some muscles will not be called upon to work much and so will be weaker.
 Strengthening these muscles with endless hours of scoliosis exercises will do little to deal with the underlying issue – but may assist with secondary collapse a bit.
 Gains you make will be lost if you don’t keep up with the exercises as normal body movements do not call upon these muscles.
-These exercises had their hay day 100 years ago during the time of polio – which weakened muscles – Modern scoliosis is, as a rule, not caused by weak muscles and so is not cured by exercise.
+These exercises had their hay day 100 years ago during the time of polio – which weakened muscles and caused scoliosis.
+Modern scoliosis though is, as a rule, not caused by weak muscles and so is not cured by exercises that strengthen weak muscles.
+The famous Schroth method Yellow Book has wonderful Before and After photos (every bit as good as the latest ASMI treatment Before & After Pictures) … but they are all in Black & White – from way back in the time of Polio… they are not getting anywhere near the same level of results nowadays .
 Once the vertebrae are better aligned with the AMSI treatment, the muscles will be called to work and so will strengthen.
-In a similar manner the ligaments will be called upon and will not shrink and tighten.
+In a similar manner the ligaments will be called upon and will not re-shrink and re-tighten.

-I have found that scoliosis tends to require long sessions: 3 hours each to achieve significant permanent changes, and that weekly or fortnightly sessions are best, but when a patient has flown in from abroad then treatment once every two days is used.
+I have found that adult scoliosis tends to require long sessions: 3 hours each to achieve significant permanent changes, and that weekly or fortnightly sessions are best, but when a patient has flown in from abroad then treatment once every two days is used.
+For more delicate patients, the sessions are a lot shorter and lighter.

 Vitamin C – which works well with the B Vitamins